xaratustrah/rasdaq/README.md

     ./rdcli --host IP_ADRESS --port 1234 --server

-and accordingly the client by:
+and accordingly the client on any computer by:

     ./rdcli --host IP_ADRESS --port 1234 --client